 Sheep may be an alternative too, but they will eat spring shoots.

-I can see it may be a dual business between grape grower and free-range egg producer.
+A dual business between grape grower and free-range egg producer may be the answer.

 Growing Pedro Ximenez